North End, Detroit

 The North End is a neighborhood located in Detroit, Michigan.
 It is located in the Woodward Corridor, a densely populated region along Woodward Avenue that stretches from Downtown Detroit to the suburb of Highland Park.
-The North End has been home to several development initiatives, seen by many as an area for future development extending from Downtown and Midtown.
+The North End has been home to several development initiatives, seen by many as an area for future development extending north from Downtown and Midtown.

 The North End is approximately bound by East Grand Boulevard to the south, Woodward Avenue to the west, bordering New Center; the City of Hamtramck to the east; and Woodland street to the north, bordering Tennyson street in Highland Park.

 History

 The North End was originally part of Hamtramck Township but was annexed by the City of Detroit in 1891.
 It received its name due to it being the "north end" of Paradise Valley.
 Along with the rest of Detroit, it experienced a cultural and economic boom in the 1920s and 1930s due to the success of the automotive industry, and the district continued to experience growth.
-Many Motown musicians came from the North End, including Smokey Robinson, Diana Ross, the Four Tops, and Aretha Franklin.
+Many Motown musicians lived in the North End, including Smokey Robinson, Diana Ross, the Four Tops, and Aretha Franklin.

 The neighborhood began to see an economic downturn in the 1950s.
 I-75 was built in 1959, dividing the North End from the city center and also destroying the African American neighborhoods of Paradise Valley and Black Bottom.
 Marygrove College professor Frank D. Rashid has noted that Detroit's vibrant entertainment district Paradise Valley had eventually stretched as far as the North End.